Skip to Content

 When two individuals decide to get divorced, the person who ends up with ownership over a privately-owned business depends on many factors.
 Unfortunately, the division of assets, especially in high net worth divorce cases, can quickly turn contentious, especially when it comes time to distribute a business both spouses worked so hard to build.

-With over 25 years of experience, our team of attorneys will work hard to help you preserve your business interests.
+With over 25 years of combined experience, our team of attorneys will work hard to help you preserve your business interests.
 Contact us online today.

 How Business Assets Are Divided in a Divorce